 Urban development in the proposed growth areas would increase peak flows and flooding due to increased runoff from the extra impervious areas.
 Works can be undertaken within the development areas to offset the increased flows and mitigate the increase in flood flows.
-The proposed works include excavation to provide flood storage to offset the increased flows.
-The excavation to provide flood storage to offset the increased flows from development is proposed:
+The proposed works include excavation to provide flood storage to offset the increased flows from development is proposed: